Quantitative Fundamental Theorem of Asset Pricing: Introduction

 In order to talk of ``small arbitrage", we need to quantify a concept that so far was a dichotomy: either there are arbitrage opportunities in the market, or there aren't.
 For us, the ``amount of arbitrage" in a market will correspond to the maximal amount that one can get by investing in it without risk.
 Clearly this makes sense only under some normalization or constraint on the strategies, as otherwise one would be able to push the obtainable amount to infinity as soon as this is non-zero.
 This leads us to the concept of (strict) $\eps$-arbitrage, defined as a self-financing strategy $H$ such that

-The additional term as compared to the classical notion of arbitrage, namely $\epsilon \| H \|$, has a natural interpretation in terms of costs for holding or managing the portfolio associated to the strategy $H$.
+The additional term as compared to the classical notion of arbitrage, namely $\epsilon \| H \|$, has a natural interpretation in terms of costs for holding or managing the portfolio associated to the strategy $H$, {but should not be confused for a transaction cost; cf. discussion on related literature at the end of the introduction}.

 In parallel, the martingale property of pricing measures will be also relaxed.
-The notion of pricing measure in a market that may admit small arbitrage, is that of $\eps$-martingale measure, which is a measure $\Q\sim \P$ such that, at every time step $t$, it makes the market $\eps$-away from being a martingale:
+The notion of pricing measure in a market that may admit small arbitrage, is that of $\eps$-martingale measure, which is a measure $\Q\sim \P$ such that, at every time step $t$, it makes the market $\eps$-away from being a martingale: {i.e.\ we have the almost sure inequality}

 This concept is the analogous, but in a model-dependent setting, to that of $\eps$-approximating martingale measure in \cite{GuOb19}.
-Such approximating martingale measures were used by Guo and Ob{\l}oj in order to develop a convergence result, and computational methods, in a model-free framework.
+Such approximating martingale measures were used by Guo and Ob{\l}{\'o}j in order to develop a convergence result, and computational methods, in a model-free framework.
 Also in a model-free setting, Dolinsky and Soner derive in \cite{DoSo13} a similar but different concept of $\eps$-martingale in connection to proportional transaction costs.

 In our $\eps$-relaxed framework, we first establish two core results comparable to those in classical mathematical finance: the fundamental theorem of asset pricing and the pricing-hedging duality.
 The former can be roughly stated as